benavlabs/crudadmin/docs/usage/admin.md

 With this configuration:

-1. Your SQLAlchemy models are created (if they don’t already exist).
+1. Your SQLAlchemy models are created (if they don't already exist).
 2. `admin.initialize()` sets up all internal CRUDAdmin tables and ensures an initial admin user is present.
 3. The admin interface is accessible at `/admin` once the app is running.

 !!!
 NOTE
     - If your project uses database migrations (e.g., Alembic), you can rely on those for table creation.
-However, it’s still necessary to call `admin.initialize()` so CRUDAdmin can create its own internal tables and apply any needed logic.
+However, it's still necessary to call `admin.initialize()` so CRUDAdmin can create its own internal tables and apply any needed logic.
     - The `initial_admin` user is only created if no admin user currently exists.
 If you remove `initial_admin` from your code, no default admin user will be created.

 #### 2. Manual Initialization (If Needed)